-The Board has delegated the management of the investment portfolio to CQS Cayman Limited Partnership (the "Investment Manager") who in turn has delegated management to CQS (UK) LLP who trade as New City Investment Managers (the "Investment Adviser") with Robert Crayfourd and Keith Watson as Senior Portfolio Managers.
-The Board of Directors of the Company (the "Board") regularly review the performance of the Investment Manager and Adviser, the level and method of remuneration and the notice period.
-Following the most recent performance review, the Directors have decided to continue with the appointment of the Investment Manager and Adviser which was held to be in the best interest of the shareholders as a whole.
+The Board has delegated the management of the investment portfolio to CQS (UK) LLP with Robert Crayfourd and Keith Watson as Senior Portfolio Managers.
+The Board of Directors of the Company (the "Board") regularly review the performance of the Investment Manager, the level and method of remuneration and the notice period.
+Following the most recent performance review, the Directors have decided to continue with the appointment of the Investment Manager which was held to be in the best interest of the shareholders as a whole.
 CQS (UK) LLP have a twelve month notice period as stated in the Investment Management Agreement.